johann-lau/yt-downloader-mac/README.md

 > [!NOTE]
 > Due to how files are stored, you may see that audio files have the `.mp4` extension instead of the `.mp3` extension.
 This is normal behaviour and the file will still not contain the video part.
 Mainstream media players will correctly classify those as audio files, but you can still manually rename the extension to `.mp3` if needed.

-> Please do not put files named `max_video` or `max_audio` inside the folder.
+> Besides, Please do not put files named `max_video` or `max_audio` inside the folder.
 These filenames are reserved for the program and will be deleted.

 ## Troubleshooting